ishe19/dvt_weather/README.md

 - View detailed weather information such as temperature, humidity, wind speed, and more
 - Search for weather conditions in different locations
 - Save favorite locations for quick access
+- Theme changes based on weather (dark for cloudy or rainy & light for sunny or clear)
+- Switching between weather themes (forest or sea) in settings

 ## Dependencies
 The following dependencies are used in this project: